Unipisa/NDFDataset/README.md

 ## A new dataset of Fake News
 The Notre-Dame Fire (NDF) Dataset includes news articles and tweets produced during the Notre-Dame fire of April 2019.
 The event had a worldwide resonance and was subject to the creation and spread of several fake news.

-The dataset includes 568 texts (87 articles and 481 tweets) annotated as Fake or Real, according to the methodology proposed in [PAPER].
+The dataset includes 568 texts (87 articles and 481 tweets) annotated as Fake or Real, according to the methodology proposed in the paper "In-context annotation of Topic-Oriented Datasets of Fake News: A Case study on the Notre-Dame Fire Event".

 ### Annotation procedure